Shanmugam-D/Cryptocurrency_cryptoverse/README.md

+# Cryptoverse-Cryptourrency DashBoard
+It is a simple dashboard that displays the current price of Bitcoin, Ethereum, and other cryptocurrencies.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.